Skip links

 Thigh meat, on the other hand, requires almost double the amount of time to cook as breast meat.
 Cooking thigh meat long enough to shred results in a lot of shrinkage of the thigh, about 30%-35%.
 When you do shred it, thigh meat tends to become dry, as all the fat is cooked out.
 Fat can be added back into the shredded meat.

-Chicken breast meat should be steam cooked in a cook-in-bag, boiled (just add to boiling water and adjust cook time based on desired result), or open cooked (this might be a little longer, but retains a bit more moisture):
+Chicken breast meat should be steam-cooked in a cook-in-bag, boiled (just add to boiling water and adjust cook time based on the desired result), or open cooked (this might be a little longer, but retains a bit more moisture):

 1. Cook at 145° F for ½ hour